Do any one wants to make their own charger for lithium ion (Li-ion) batteries like the ones in phones and laptops?

 Heatsink for LM317 | 1 |

-The typical target voltage for Li-ion and Li-Po accumulators is 4.2V or 4.1V for specific types, which differs from the nominal voltage of around 3.7V(sometimes 3.6V.
+FFor Li-ion and Li-Po devices the normal voltage range is 4.2V or 4.1V for some types which is different from the low voltage of about 3.7V or even 3.6V.

-It is important to note that charging the cell to the full 4.2V may decrease its lifetime.
+It is necessary to remember that charging the cell to 4.2V could reduce its lifespan.

 Charger Schematic and Construction:

-The Li-ion charger schematic utilizes the LM317 integrated circuit as a voltage stabilizer.
+The Li-ion charger schematic above uses the LM317 integrated circuit as a voltage stabilizer.

-Achieving accurate charging voltage is critical especially for Li-ion and Li-Po cells.
+Reaching accurate charging voltage its critical especially for Li-ion and Li-Po cells.

-Adjusting the voltage with +/- 1% accuracy is necessary for full voltage charging 4.2V while a slightly lower accuracy around 3% is acceptable for 90% capacity charging 4.1V.
+Adjusting the voltage with +/- 1% accuracy is necessary for full voltage charging 4.2V while a slightly lower accuracy around 3% is suitable for 90% capacity charging 4.1V.

 Rx = 0.6 / Imax.

-It is advisable to include a properly dimensioned fuse in series with the cell for safety.
+For safety it is recommended to connect a properly adjusted fuse in series with the cell.

 Formulas:

-The output voltage Vout of a circuit using an IC LM317 voltage regulator and adjustable resistors can be found using the following formula:
+The output voltage Vout of a circuit using an IC LM317 voltage regulator and adjustable resistors is found using the following formula:

 Vout = Vref (1 + R2/R1) + Iadj * R2